Connected Home Care Portal

 - Login/logout times

 - Daily summary notes

 - Messages to care team

-Know in real time when a caregiver logs in or out for a Visit.
-See daily photos within minutes.
-Review your loved one's status, meals, or activities on a daily basis -- and on your own time.
-Control who has access to your family's private, secure web portal.
+Know in real time when a caregiver logs in or out for a visit.
+Posted photos can be seen within minutes.
+Review your loved one's status, meals, and activities on a daily basis - and on your own time.
+You can control who has access to your family's private, secure web portal.